ryanrolds/screeps-bot-choreographer/README.md

 - [x] Auto return-to-home and defense of remote harvesters
 - [x] Don't require Build flags, staff rooms w/ construction sites, use flags to prioritize nearby sites
 - [x] Refactor role and spawn logic to support easy addition of creep roles
+- [ ] Implement Scheduler, Process, and other OS components
+- [ ] Move Creeps to scheduler
+- [ ] Move Org/Kingdom work to scheduler
 - [ ] Auto-construction of roads to remote sources
 - [ ] Improved defenders that hide in ramparts
 - [ ] Auto attack of weaker Overmind players